Qatania/qatania-app-android/README.md

 ### Assets

-All 3D models used in the game are handmade by us.
+All 3D models used in the game are handmade.
 No pre-built, purchased or downloaded model assets are part of this project.

-> **Note:** please verify the license text and version of each dependency in the Gradle build files
-> before submission, and add anything else that ended up in the project (e.g. sound files or fonts).

 ## Use of AI Tools